Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 ## Internal Interfaces

+### NEW 1.
+User Authentication & Authorization Interface
+- **Purpose:** Validates if the client has authorization using Supabase and OAuth.

+- **Actions:**

+   - **OAuth Integration:** Validates user credentials via Supabase using OAuth (e.g., Google, Facebook) to manage authentication tokens (JWT).
+   - **Authorization:** After successful authentication, retrieves an access token and refresh token to grant access to game data.
+   - **Session Management:** Manages user sessions, ensuring valid tokens are used and renews them when necessary.

+- **Communication with Other Interfaces:**
+   - **Internal:**

+      - **Database**: Interacts with the user table for storing user credentials, securely hashing passwords (e.g., bcrypt) if email authentication is used.
+      - **Game State Engine:** Grants permission to the game engine to retrieve the user’s game state from the database.
+      - **Payment Interface:** Confirms if the user has made a payment for the game (validating through the Stripe interface).
+-**External:**
+      - **OAuth Providers (Google/Facebook):** Handles the initial authentication and returns tokens to allow access.
+      - **Supabase:** Verifies the access token and retrieves user data.
+- **Rationale:**
+The User Authentication & Authorization Interface manages secure user sign-ins through Supabase and OAuth.
+By integrating these authentication systems, we ensure the secure handling of user sessions, minimizing the need for managing user passwords directly.
+The use of Supabase and OAuth allows for more scalable and secure user management, keeping the authentication flow streamlined and secure.

 ### 1. **User Authentication & Authorization Interface**
 - **Purpose**:Validates using supabase whether client has authorization.
 - **Actions**: